 The test option is available in all MacBooks.
 For those, with MacBooks older than June 2013, you can find it under the Apple Hardware Test.
 The newer models will have the feature in the Apple Diagnostics tool.

 The testing itself is similar for both options.
 You need to have your MacBook plugged in and have any external peripheral removed.
 Restart your laptop and hold down the D key.
 The onscreen instructions will guide you through the test and it shouldn’t take longer than a few minutes.
-If there’s a problem, you will be informed about it afterwards.
+If there’s a problem, you will be informed about it afterward.

 Keep your OS up-to-date